 4. If you book a room on the starboard side of the boat, you have a great view of the Statue of Liberty as the boat leaves NYC.
 And, when docked in Bermuda you have a view of the Royal Navy Dockyard rather than the ocean.
 We had a starboard mini-suite (a balcony room) on Deck 9, midship & loved the views & comfort of our room.
 Here are some views from our balcony:

-5. If you are traveling with children, be sure that your room steward gives you a child size life jackets before leaving the dock.
+5. If you are travelling with children, be sure that your room steward gives you a child-size life jacket before leaving the dock.

 6. You receive a newsletter every day.
 It has the next days itinerary & special offers listed on it.
 It’s worth taking a few minutes to read through everything & circle what you might like to do.
 Here are a few things that came up for us during our cruise (I don’t know if they run the same specials every week):